avabrooks/wine-agent-v2/README.md

 - Works on pretty much any wine spreadsheet — if the sheet isn't already formatted as a table, it sets that up automatically, and it recognizes a wide range of column names on its own (`Bottle`, `Retail $`, `Critic Score`, `Varietal`, and more)
 - Recognizes roughly 30 wine-producing countries and 7 wine styles (red, white, rosé, sparkling, dessert, fortified, orange) by name
 - Warns you if a price or rating column is stored as text (like `"$45.00"`) instead of a real number, since that can quietly break filtering
-- Never rewrites or reformats your data — it only shows/hides and reorders rows, exactly like using Excel's own filter dropdowns by hand
+- Never rewrites or reformats your data — it only shows/hides and reorders rows, exactly like using Excel's own filter dropdowns by han
 ## Where this could go

-Right now, this only works inside a spreadsheet — someone needs the wine list open in Excel for it to do anything.
+Right now, this only works inside a spreadsheet, someone needs the wine list open in Excel for it to do anything.
 But the part of it that actually understands wine (what "steak wine" means, which countries and styles it recognizes, how to read a plain-English request) doesn't know or care that it's running inside Excel.
 That's just where it happens